top of page

 What's the reason for that?
 If done tactfully, you can get people to open up and unveil the ‘gold’ that is the essence of that person.
 Listening leads them to trust you.
 One experience yielded advice that has continued to benefit me, almost two decades later.

 I started using this tool early.
 When I was sixteen, I scored a fifteen-minute meeting with the co-founder of a prominent investment banking firm.
-For that quarter of an hour at the end of his day, it took me six months to politely pry my way into his office.
+It took me six months to politely pry my way into his office for that quarter of an hour.

 It was a big day for me at the time.
 I got all dressed up in a hand-me-down suit, borrowed a tie from my father and jumped on the Downtown Express bus.
 I found the building and took the elevator to the highest floor I had ever been on.
 The views, the expensive interior design of the reception area, it was awe-inspiring.
 I had no idea what it was like in those massive towers downtown.
 After all, I grew up in the restaurant business, on the ground floor, mostly in the kitchen.